 Priority I of Making it possible...
 2010-2020 Strategic Plan includes strategies to "strengthen and improve the quality of undergraduate education" and to increase access to an increasingly diverse student body while promoting enrollment in "critical fields."
-As part of Texas Tech's planning process, a new Mission Statement has been proposed to affirm its commitment to the increasingly diverse student body, staff and faculty.
+As part of Texas Tech's planning process, a new Mission Statement has been approved by the Texas Tech University System Board of Regents that affirms its commitment to the increasingly diverse student body, staff and faculty.

 Texas Tech's undergraduate culture was rigorously scrutinized during a four-year period when it applied for and ultimately was granted the Lambda Chapter of Texas of Phi Beta Kappa, the nation's oldest and most prestigious honor society.
 Recognition by Phi Beta Kappa was achieved due to existing academic environments that champion student success, evidenced by Texas Tech's increasing freshman retention rates and graduation rates.
-Texas Tech has long been recognized for its commitment to high-quality undergraduate curricular and co-curricular environments, and we are committed to preserving and improving student success while we increase our research productivity.
+Texas Tech has long been recognized for its commitment to high quality undergraduate curricular and co-curricular environments, and we are committed to preserving and improving student success while we increase our research productivity.

 In this context, we envision a rich and engaging undergraduate learning environment.
-The office of the provost and the Strategic Enrollment Planning Council lead a task force that is currently conducting a comprehensive examination of the undergraduate experience at Texas Tech.
-Table 2 provides a high-level view of goals, KPIs, and strategies from Strategic Priority 1 of Making it possible...
-2010-2020 Strategic Plan.
+The Office of the Provost and the Strategic Enrollment Planning Council lead a task force that is currently conducting a comprehensive examination of the undergraduate experience at Texas Tech.
+Table 2 provides a "high-level" view of goals, KPIs and strategies from Strategic Priority 1 of Making it possible...2010-2020 Strategic Plan.

-Priority 1- Increase Enrollment and Promote Student Success
+Priority 1 Increase Enrollment and Promote Student Success

-We will grow and diversify our student population in order to improve higher education participation and supply a well-equipped, educated workforce for the State of Texas.
+We will grow and diversify our student population in order to improve higher education participation and supply a well-equipped, educated workforce for the state of Texas.